mozilla/fx-private-relay/docs/translations.md

 You can then visit [mozilla-l10n/fx-private-relay-l10n][] to create the pull request.
 You can make changes in the local submodule branch for any code review feedback.

-After approval, the Mozilla l10n team merges the new strings.
+After approval, the Localization team merges the new strings.
 The next nightly translation update brings the new strings into Relay's `main` branch.
 You should then create a pull request to remove the redundant strings from the pending files.